Embed this map on your website

 - Alabama: Then-Gov. Robert Bentley (R) in November 2015 said his administration was "looking at" expansion but has not yet "made a final decision" on whether to expand Medicaid or "exactly how that would work."
 The state has yet to move forward on expansion under Bentley or current Gov. Kay Ivey (R).

 - Florida: The Florida Senate in 2015 approved a Medicaid expansion plan, but it was rejected by then-Gov. Rick Scott (R) and the state House.
 The state government almost shut down over a budget impasse linked to the issue, but state lawmakers in June 2015 reached an agreement on a final budget deal without an expansion.
 The state has yet to move forward on expansion.

 - Mississippi: Republicans in the Legislature in June 2013 blocked plans to expand Medicaid to an additional 300,000 state residents under the ACA.

 - South Carolina: On March 12, 2013, the state House Republican majority rejected an expansion of Medicaid, opting instead to allocate $80 million in state and federal funding in South Carolina's budget for a hospital incentive payment program.
-Gov. Nikki Haley (R) announced in July 2012 that she opposes expansion.
+Then-Gov. Nikki Haley (R) announced in July 2012 that she opposes expansion.

-- Wisconsin: Gov. Scott Walker (R) on Feb.
+- Wisconsin: Then-Gov. Scott Walker (R) on Feb.
 13, 2013, said Wisconsin will not participate in the ACA Medicaid expansion, but will pursue its own strategy to expand health coverage across the state.
 In addition, the legislature's Joint Finance Committee in June 2013 voted against the expansion.

 Next in the Daily Briefing